opinionated/android-front-end/README.md

-# android-front-end
-The Android front end!
+#Android front end

 Written using Android Studio.
-The app is not yet fully functional, although the basic functions are in place.
-The JSON file of articles is currently saved locally in the assets folder rather than being stored on a server as the backend is not entirely implemented yet.
-Future development goals are listed below.
+The JSON file of articles is currently saved locally in the assets folder as no server is hosted yet.
 To run just download the code and emulate with android API 16 or later.

 ###Here is a Wire-Frame of the app design